|

 In this way we name the numbers 100 through 999, and construct their numerals.

 We have now then constructed the names and the numerals for all the numbers 1 through 999.
-By continuing to add one, there is no limit to the numbers of numbers.
-We will see in the next Lesson that to name any whole number, however large, it is sufficient to know the names through 999.
+In the next Lesson, we will see that to name any whole number, however large, it is sufficient to know the names through 999.

 Also in the next Lesson we will analyze our system of numeration in terms of place value.
 And in Lesson 3, we will extend our system to decimals.